Michael-L-Miller/CoveRageAnalysis/README.md

 ## General Purpose

-This set of scripts, written in BASH and *R*, are designed to convert next-generation sequencing data, specifically read-coverage from a Hotspot panel, into z-scores that are then used to identify focal gene amplification and intragenic deletions, such as EGFR and EGFRvIII, respectively.
+These scripts, written in BASH and *R*, are designed to convert next-generation sequencing data, specifically read-coverage from a Hotspot panel, into z-scores that are then used to identify focal gene amplification and intragenic deletions, such as EGFR and EGFRvIII, respectively.

 ## Components
 * CoverageAnalysisWrapper.sh – Wrapper shell script that organizes files and defines variables used for downstream analysis by R.